madetech/handbook/team-norms/retrospectives.md

 1 - I’ll smile, claim everything is great and agree with authority figures 0 - I'm not comfortable talking/I don't want to do this/I want to leave

-The facilitator should collect the team's safety numbers anonymously and work out if safety is high or low.
+The facilitator should collect the team's safety numbers anonymously, this can be done using either the same pen and paper or digitally, and work out if safety is high or low.
 If it is low the facilitator should hold an exercise to raise safety and work out what might be causing low safety.

 It follows the basic flow: